- Locate My Bus

 Peter Pan joins all of New England in congratulating the Huskies on another great season.

 For Red Sox fans, nothing compares to being at the ballpark for the home opener.
-And for scores of the Fenway Faithful, this season was no exception.
+And for scores of the Fenway Faithful, this year was no exception.
 More than 50 local fans climbed aboard the Peter Pan Sports motorcoach to watch the home team notch a 3 to 1 victory over the Baltmore Orioles.

 The Republican newspaper’s Patrick Johnson reported on the excursion, interviewing several fans who sang the praises of taking Peter Pan to the park.
 “You can relax on the bus,” said Enfield’s John Unghire.
 “You don’t have to worry about driving back afterward.”
 And of course, taking the bus means not dealing with game day traffic in The Hub.
 What’s more, as reporter Johnson noted, the ticket package through Peter Pan Sports is less than the cost of purchasing a ticket, paying for gas and paying for parking.
 It all adds up to an enjoyable, carefree day on Yawkey Way.